NatLee/NatLee.github.io/README.md

 ## Deployment

 This project is configured to automatically deploy to GitHub Pages using GitHub Actions.
-The workflow:

-1. Triggers on pushes to the `main` branch
-2. Builds the Next.js application
-3. Deploys the static files to GitHub Pages
+The workflow builds the static site and pushes it to the `gh-pages` branch.

 ### GitHub Pages Setup